GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

   - What is GMT movie
   - How to set the Canvas (-C)
   - How to set the movie parameters
-  - How to set the number of Frames
+  - How to set the number of Frames (-T)

 2.2.
 Step-by-step Instructions